 Because this guide is focused on the effects of extreme heat, most of the resources we have provided are more related to adaptation than mitigation; but both approaches are essential and related to healthy housing.
 These approaches can connect to each other, as well: For example, installing a cool roof can reduce heat in the home at the same time as it lowers energy costs and output.

-The following pages provide further information on specific policy levers:
+The following subpages provide further information on specific policy levers:

 - Fund Programs to Improve Homes and Support Residents

-- Include Housing in Resilient Infrastructure Policy and Planning
+- Including Housing in Resilient Infrastructure Policy and Planning

 Air Conditioning Availability: What Does the Data Say?

 One piece of information that is important for gauging the impact of extreme heat on a community, and determining what kind of interventions and services are needed, is the number of residents that have air conditioning in their homes.
 Fortunately, national data provides some of this information: The U.S. Energy Information Administration (EIA) conducts a Residential Energy Consumption Survey (RECS).
 The survey includes questions about air conditioning.
 The last published survey, published in 2017, used 2015 data.

 - In the Unted States, 87% of homes have some form of air conditioning.
 In total, 15.4 million homes lacked air conditioning in 2015; 2.8 million of those homes had an evaporative (“swamp”) cooler, which is an alternative to air conditioning used in dry climates.

 - Buidings of two to four units are least likely to have air conditioning (80%).